Biodegradable Plastic Compliance Risks in Regulated Markets

 Compostable claims are evaluated using defined standards and testing conditions.

-Certified compostable bags must:
+Certified compostable bags (see our Compostable Certification Standards guide) must:

 - Break down under specific composting conditions